dsaisho/chrome-extension-surfline/readme.md

 3. Click the icon again to turn it off and go back to the original view of the site.
 - Hint* Pin the extension for better ease of use.

+### Installation
+1. **Open Chrome Extensions Page**:
+   - download the `surfline-extensions` directory from this repo. (or build it)

+2. **Open Chrome Extensions Page**:
+   - Open the Google Chrome browser.
+   - Click on the three vertical dots (⋮) on the top right corner to open the browser menu.
+   - Navigate to `More tools` > `Extensions` or simply type `chrome://extensions/` in the address bar and hit Enter.

+3. **Enable Developer Mode**:
+   - On the Extensions page, you'll see a toggle switch at the top right corner labeled "Developer mode."
+Switch it on.

+4. **Load Unpacked Extension**:
+   - Click on the `Load unpacked` button that appears.
+   - Navigate to where you downloaded `surfline-extensions`, ensure `manifest.json` is within that directory.
+   - Select the directory (or folder) and click on the `Select Folder` button.

+5. **Extension Loaded**:
+   - You should now see your extension listed on the Extensions page.
+If there are any errors in your extension, they will be displayed here.
+   - Pin the extension for better ease of use.
 ## Development
 - `npm run dev` to develop with watch mode
 - `npm run build` will build the chrome-extension package and then zip it up